IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/09_Whats_New_In_2011_Volume2.md

 [Enabling Row Selectors](igGrid-Enabling-Row-Selectors.html)

 ### <a id="tooltips"></a>igGrid Tooltips
-The Ignite UI 2011 Volume 2 release now includes `igGrid` tooltips.
+The %%ProductName%% 2011 Volume 2 release now includes `igGrid` tooltips.
 This feature enables tooltips to appear over grid cells.
 The purpose of the tooltips is to make the whole cell content visible and enable users to select and copy the text that is inside the tooltip container.

 ![](images/JQuery_Whats_New_11.2_Pic8.png)